 Discover Kenya : Current issues

-Sixty years after independence, Kenya is well aware that other sub-Saharan African countries envy it for its political stability and economic development.
-It's true that the country has enjoyed nearly thirty years of solid economic expansion, during which the GDP growth rate has exceeded its population growth rate.
+Sixty years after independence, Kenya is well aware that it is the envy of other sub-Saharan African countries for its political stability and economic development.
+It's true that the country has enjoyed almost thirty years of solid economic expansion, during which the GDP growth rate has exceeded its population growth rate.
 Kenya, classified since 2015 as a middle-income country, has thus become one of the economic engines of the African continent and sub-region.
 Kenya has seen the emergence of an upper middle class, with the development of new sectors of activity, mainly in the tertiary sector.
 However, against a backdrop of political strife and kleptocracy, the Kenyan people still suffer from major inequalities and regional disparities, and unemployment remains high; over 45% of the population still lives on less than $2 a day.

 Towards more democracy and less corruption